jgyy/fcc-scrape/README.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca5a
+id: 5d8a4cfbe6b6180ed9a1ca5b
-title: Part 123
+title: Part 124
 challengeType: 0
-dashedName: part-123
+dashedName: part-124
 ---

 # --description--

-Use the `text` function to set the text of each `td` to the `key` of each data point by using a "d function" to return `d.key`.
+This is the first column of your table.
+Set the `align` attribute to `right` to align the text to the right of each cell.

 # --hints--